Chaudhary Charan Singh International Airport

-The airport is the 11th busiest airport in terms of passenger traffic in India.
-It handled around 2.5 million passengers, with 22,954 aircraft movements in the fiscal year 2020–2021 and handled around 5.5 million passengers, with 38,494 aircraft movement in the fiscal year 2019–2020.
+The airport is the 11th-busiest airport in terms of passenger traffic in India.
+It handled over 6.4 million passengers, with more than 49,660 aircraft movements in the fiscal year 2024–25, The CCSIA metro station, southernmost station of the Red Line, lies in front of Terminal-2.
 Due to the COVID-19 pandemic, passenger traffic declined by 55.1% in the FY 2020-2021 and aircraft movements by 40.4% in the same year.

-The airport has two operational terminals (1 and 2), and one under construction passenger terminal (3) that will be completed by the end of 2023.
+The airport has three operational terminals, of which Terminal 3 was inaugurated and opened by Prime Minister Narendra Modi on 10 March 2024.